Read up 7 safe crib alternatives for small spaces, including their pros and cons, along with some recommended products.

 - It can last until your kid turns 2 to 3 years old.
 That is if they still want to sleep in it.

-- Some are much more affordable than a regular crib
+- Some are much more affordable than a convertible crib

 - Some come with wheels which makes it easy to move a little